 Amazon's prices are comparable to those of General Pumice.

 Soil for Succulent Pots and Gardens: How to Select the Best (3:13) - A large succulent nursery's time-tested soil formulas ensure best performance in pots and garden beds.

 Soil Mix for Succulents (2:50) In this earlier video, I refer to "Dry Stall," a product that's basically pumice.
 NOTE: This is NOT the same as "Stall Dry."
-If your local feed store no longer carries Dry Stall, obtain "horticultural pumice" at a garden center or online.
+If your local feed store no longer carries Dry Stall, obtain "horticultural pumice" from sources here.